xbps-src-tutorials/xbps-src-tutorials.github.io/src/tips_and_tricks.md

 of it can be.

-The cross compiled package can also "borrow" files from the native package and copy them into it's destdir.
+The cross compiled package can also "borrow" files from the native package and copy them into its destdir.

 <div class="warning">